We can help with:

-The ASA Medal is awarded biennially to an Australian author or illustrator who has made an outstanding contribution to Australian culture as both a creator and an advocate.
+The ASA Medal is awarded annually to an Australian author or illustrator who has made an outstanding contribution to Australian culture as both a creator and an advocate.
 The recipient will have a significant body of work, and, in addition, will have strived to encourage and support their peers, having mentored and fostered emerging writers and/or illustrators.

-Past esteemed recipients include Bruce Pascoe (2021), Thomas Keneally (2019), Edel Wignell (2017), Valerie Parv AM (2014), Nadia Wheatley (2014), Robert Pullan (2012), Hazel Edwards OAM (2009), Glenda Adams (2007), Inga Clendinnen AO (2005), Tim Winton (2003) and Anita Heiss (2003).
+Past esteemed recipients include Helen Garner (2023), Bruce Pascoe (2021), Thomas Keneally (2019), Edel Wignell (2017), Valerie Parv AM (2014), Nadia Wheatley (2014), Robert Pullan (2012), Hazel Edwards OAM (2009), Glenda Adams (2007), Inga Clendinnen AO (2005), Tim Winton (2003) and Anita Heiss (2003).

 Each medal is handcrafted in sterling silver by Yuwaalaraay-Gamilaraay artist Melissa Stannard.
 The design was inspired by the estuarine mangrove river systems, where fresh and saltwater meet, merge and blend.
 These mangrove systems provide a haven of safety, serenity as well as a healing nurturing habitat for fingerlings and the next generation of other new life.
 The design references the supportive and uplifting work and inspirational contributions of medal recipients.
 We thank Melissa Stannard for her beautiful design.